mikaelpatel/Cosa/examples/VWI/CosaVWItempsensor/README.md

 Circuit
 -------
 Connect RF433/315 Transmitter Data to ATtiny85 D1, connect VCC
 GND.
-Connect 1-Wire digital thermometer to D2 with pullup resistor (approx. 4K7 ohm), connect VCC and GND.
-In parasite mode connect VCC pin also to GND.
+Connect one or two 1-Wire digital thermometer to D2 with pullup resistor (approx. 4.7 Kohm), connect VCC and GND.
+In parasite mode connect thermometer VCC pin also to GND.